Baqend/guide/src/jsclient.md

 todo.save({reload: true}).then(...); // reload the object after saving it
 ```

-This flag is very useful if you have an [Baqend Code](#baqend-code) update handler which performs additional
+This flag is very useful if you have a [Baqend Code](#baqend-code) update handler which performs additional
 modifications on the saving entity.
-By passing the `reload` flag you enforce that the modification will be loaded form
+By passing the `reload` flag you enforce that the modification will be loaded from
-the baqend after the entity has been saved.
+the Baqend after the entity has been saved.

 # Schema and Types

-Behind each object which will be persisted to and loaded from baqend is a schema which describes the structure of an object.
+Behind each object which will be persisted to and loaded from Baqend is a schema which describes the structure of an object.
-Meaning which attributes of an object will be tracked and saved, what is the type of an attribute and what are the
+It carries which attributes of an object will be tracked and saved, the type of each attribute and additional constraints
-additional constraints of an attribute.
+if they were set.

-The types that baqend supports can be classified in five categories.
+The types that Baqend supports can be classified in five categories.

-- [Entities](#entity-objects), are the objects you work the most time with.
+- [Entities](#entity-objects), are the objects you work with most the time.
 - [References](#references), are references to other entities.
-- [Embeddables](#embedded-objects), objects that are embedded within other objects.
+- [Embeddables](#embedded-objects), are objects that are embedded within other objects.
-- [Primitives](#primitives), native types like String, Numbers, Dates and JSON.
+- [Primitives](#primitives), are native types like String, Numbers, Dates and JSON.
 - [Collections](#collections), like list and maps that can contains any of the previous data types.

 ## Entity Objects

-Entities are the first type of objects, those are objects which have an own identity, a
+In general there are two types of objects.
+We call the first type Entities, those are objects which have their own identity,
-version and access rights.
+a version and access rights.
 They can be directly saved, loaded and updated.
 Each entity get its own unique id at creation
 time.
 The id will never be changed once the object is created.

 ```js